 You are spending countless hours with the same people which can be quite uncomfortable, especially if their English is not the best.
 There is little space for yourself so that you can be comfortable on your own.
 It is not a hotel room that you are staying in.
 You cannot get away for some peace and quiet, as this is your home now.

 They say that working for accommodation is great because you will have so much freedom after doing whatever work you have to do.
 This is not the case!
-Most hosts do not realise that there is a 20 to 25 hours work limit.
+Most hosts do not realize that there is a 20 to 25 hours work limit.
 They expect you to do more work for them.

 This is quite hard to say no to because you are living in their house.
 If you are childminding during the day and make plans to go out during the evening, your hosts could spring last-minute plans they made and ask you to look after the kids.
 It is hard to say no in these situations because they are providing you with accommodation.